Do you ever ask your friends “At what age did your baby…”? Discover several baby milestones you don’t always hear about!

-We parents like to know whether our babies are on track, or if we should worry about potential delays.
-And sometimes we just need guidance on what to encourage our kids to do next.
+We parents like to know whether our babies are on track or if we should worry about potential delays.
+And sometimes we just need guidance on what to encourage them to do next.

 These are the sorts of questions that pop up when you see another baby the same age doing something yours can’t yet.
 They’re the milestones you ask your mom friends about.
 You want to see when their kids started doing them, and whether you should encourage yours to do the same.

-Unique infant development milestones
+Unique baby milestones

-At what age did you do away with high chairs?
+2. “At what age can you do away with high chairs?”

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

 Tired of the high chair taking up space in the kitchen or dining room?
 You’re not alone.
-Plenty of parents wonder what age their kids can be so they can get rid of the high chairs.
+Plenty of parents wonder what age their kids can be so they can get rid of the high chair.

 Another option is to use a child-sized table and chairs, especially for snacks.
 Many preschools use these to encourage independence, and you can do the same at home.
 Your child is free to get up as needed without having to strap in.

 Then, at around age 3, she can do away with the booster or little chairs completely and sit (or kneel) on your regular chairs.

 3. “At what age can a baby bathe in the regular tub?”